 - Work by You = Small.
 At the very least, you will be responsible for reviewing your application and reporting any issues after the Version Update is published.
 If implementation work or customization compatibility work is required, CIMcloud will coordinate the Version Update with you so you can plan for and execute your part.

-- Patch (also called a “Daily” Revision) – These include critical bug fixes and time-sensitive quality improvements only.
+- Patch – These include critical bug fixes and time-sensitive quality improvements only.

-- When: Patches are processed by the CIMcloud product teams daily (if applicable)
+- When: Patches are processed by the CIMcloud product teams periodically (typically weekly)

 - Patches are available for immediate use if needed, and ultimately become part of the next minor revision of the current major release.